 - Mechanical aptitude and basic computer skills are recommended.

-Careers in advanced manufacturing are high-quality, middle class jobs and today’s manufacturing employees earn higher wages and receive more generous benefits than many other working Americans.
-A recent study of New Hampshire employers identified a shortage of technician-level manufacturing production workers.
-As the aging workforce begins to retire there is already of evidence of a skills gap in the current workforce.
-An adequate supply of skilled workers is needed to support the growth of advanced manufacturing in New Hampshire as well as the overall health of the state economy.
+Careers in advanced manufacturing are high-quality, middle class jobs.
+Today’s manufacturing employees earn higher wages and receive more generous benefits than many other working Americans.
+A recent study of N.H. employers identified a shortage of technician-level manufacturing production workers.
+As the aging workforce retires, there will be a skills gap you can fill to support the growth of advanced manufacturing in N.H. as well as the overall health of the state economy.

-Over the past two decades, New Hampshire’s manufacturing economy has been moving away from manual mill work and toward automated, “smart” manufacturing.
-The technology infusion and high productivity that dominate the advanced manufacturing landscape demand a smart, safe, and sustainable manufacturing workforce.
-This requires individuals with professionalism, applied science, technology, math, and engineering skills, as well as knowledge of manufacturing principles.
+Over the past two decades, N.H.’s manufacturing economy has been moving from manual mill work toward automated, smart manufacturing.
+The technology infusion and high productivity demand a safe and sustainable manufacturing workforce.
+This requires individuals with professionalism, applied science, technology, math, and engineering skills, as well as knowledge of manufacturing principles – all of which you will receive with your NHTI education.

 Advanced Manufacturing Processes Certificate